 Truck drivers are able to utilize blue tooth technology and speed dials to talk on the phone with loved ones, dispatchers, or others, so they are most definitely not cut off from communication with the outside world.
 However, they are required to follow regulations regarding texting, messaging, and other handheld technology.

 Any injured victims of truck accident may be legally entitled to full compensation from all negligent parties.
 If a truck driver texts or uses a handheld device while driving and causes an accident, a court will likely find that driver automatically negligent because he violated the law.

 Contact a Coweta County truck accident attorney for a free consultation

 If you have been involved in a truck accident, part of the investigation should always be whether the driver was violating any laws or acting negligently when the accident happened.
 An experienced truck accident lawyer knows how to check phone and data records and other sources to try to prove that a truck driver was texting or otherwise using a mobile device at the time of the crash.
-If you have suffered injury, call (770) 487-8999 to schedule a free consultation with the Law Offices of Shane Smith for help today.
+If you have suffered injury, call (770) 487-8999 to schedule a free consultation with Shane Smith Law for help today.